-When possible, use two or three keywords to create descriptive, human-friendly URLs.
+Use two or three keywords to create descriptive, human-friendly URLs when possible.
 This makes pages easier to remember for people using your website and improves SEO.

 You should avoid “stop words” (in, and, or, on) in your URL, since these do not help with SEO and make the URL too long.

 The number of words for optimum SEO has been a moving target.
 At one time, SEO consultants recommended at least 250 words.
-And today, I personally recommend that an article be at least 300 words, or it’s not worth the budget to produce the content.
+Today, I recommend that an article be at least 300 words, or it’s not worth the budget to produce the content.

-For example, if your objective is to rank on search engines in a local market that is not extremely competitive, your blog articles do not have to compete with large multi-national companies producing high-ranking, long-form content.
-Your articles may achieve your purpose with 700-900 words, as opposed to a few thousand words.
+For example, if your objective is to rank on search engines in a local market that is not extremely competitive, your blog articles do not have to compete with large multinational companies producing high-ranking, long-form content.
+Your articles may achieve your purpose with 700-900 words instead of a few thousand words.

 Questions to ask regarding content are:

 Does the content provide enough detail to address the subject?